How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change the username in the Profile area.
+You cannot change the username in the User Profile area.

 You can, however, change your username if you know how to edit your WordPress database.

-You can also change the username inside the WordPress Admin area using a simpler method that requires no messing with code or modifying your site’s database.
+You can also change the username inside the WordPress Dashboard using a simpler method that requires no messing with code or modifying your WP database.

 Changing your username will affect your login, as this username is required for logging into your site!